 Do You Offer a Rehome Policy?

-You can also pickup you new puppy by appointment only.
-There is a $30.00 crate fee if you opt to keep the crate that
+You can pickup your new puppy by appointment only.
+There is a $30.00 crate fee if you opt to keep the crate that he/she was

 Why do the puppies cost so much?

 It may seem like a lot of money for a mixed breed, but our doodles are not just the result of two